finkdiff/PlexConnect/README for GUI beta.txt

 Usage (before feeding back read about the known issues, especially the bit about pywin32 for Windows users):

 OSX/Linux:	sudo ./setup.py
-Windows:	python setup.p (or double-click the setup.py)
+Windows:	python setup.py (or double-click the setup.py)

 Requirements: